-4. Genetic Algorithms
+6.4 Genetic Algorithms

-4.1 Introduction
+6.4.1 Introduction

 Genetic algorithms (GAs) represent a popular approach to stochastic optimization, especially as relates to the global optimization problem of finding the best solution among multiple local mimima.
 (GAs may be used in general search problems that are not directly represented as stochastic optimization problems, but we focus here on their use in optimization.)
 GAs represent a special case of the more general class of evolutionary computation algorithms (which also includes methods such as evolutionary programming and evolution strategies).
 The GA applies when the elements of θ are real-, discrete-, or complex-valued.
 As suggested by the name, the GA is based loosely on principles of natural evolution and survival of the fittest.

 In fact, in GA terminology, an equivalent maximization criterion, such as $-L(\theta)$ (or its analogue based on a bit-string form of θ), is often referred to as the fitness function to emphasize the evolutionary concept of the fittest of a species.

-A fundamental difference between GAs and the random search and SA algorithms considered in Sections 2 and 3 is that GAs work with a population of candidate solutions to the problem.
+A fundamental difference between GAs and the random search and SA algorithms considered in Sects.
+6.2 and 6.3 is that GAs work with a population of candidate solutions to the problem.
 The previous algorithms worked with one solution and moved toward the optimum by updating this one estimate.
 GAs simultaneously consider multiple candidate solutions to the problem of minimizing L and iterate by moving this population of solutions toward a global optimum.
 The terms generation and iteration are used interchangeably to describe the process of transforming one population of solutions to another.
-Figure 3 illustrates the successful operations of a GA for a population of size 12 with problem dimension p = 2.
-In this conceptual illustration, the population of solutions eventually come together at the global optimum.
+Figure 6.3 illustrates the successful operations of a GA for a population of solutions eventually come together at the global optimum.

-Figure 3.
+Figure 6.3.
 Minimization of multimodal loss function.
-Successful operations of a GA with a population of 12 candidate solutions clustering around the global minimum after some number of iterations (generations).
-(Reprinted from Introduction to Stochastic Search and Optimization with permission of John Wiley & Sons, Inc.)
+Successful operations of a GA with a population of 12 candidate solutions clustering around the global minimum after some number of iterations (generations) (Reprinted from Introduction to Stochastic Search and Optimization with permission of John Wiley & Sons, Inc.)